raquo/Laminar/docs/Documentation.md

 val node: Node = if (foo) element else emptyNode
 ```

 Note that `emptyNode` outputs an empty HTML comment node, which is a `ReactiveComment`, not a `ReactiveElement`.
-Their common type is `ReactiveChildNode[dom.Node]`, aliased as simply `Node`.
+Their common type is `ChildNode[dom.Node]`, aliased as simply `Node`.
 This distinction comes from JS world where `dom.Comment` nodes and `dom.Text` nodes can't have children, and are not `dom.Element`-s.

 ### Manual Application